Human Resource Management

 At the same time, we are promoting diversity and inclusion in order to increase our medium to long term capabilities.
 Besides promoting the participation and advancement of women, we are actively taking on mid-career hires and staff from overseas so that we can bring in more knowledge and experience.

-Furthermore, we conduct company-wide training for all managers to ensure the thorough awareness of safety and disaster prevention, occupational safety, quality, our corporate philosophy framework TOYOBO PVVs, and compliance.
+Under our TOYOBO PVVs corporate philosophy framework, we conduct company-wide training for all management positions to ensure awareness of security and disaster preparedness, occupational safety, quality, and compliance, and to advance organizational initiatives.

 Developing global human resources